-Geomatics Engineering The Geomatics Engineering program strongly relates to environmental disciplines, such as geology and geography (geosciences), and it is also closely aligned with civil engineering and with urban and regional planning.
-It is not uncommon for an individual to be licensed as both a professional engineer and a professional surveyor.
-The program of study leading to the Bachelor of Science in Geomatics Engineering (B.S.G.E.) reflects the expanse of the profession.
+Geomatics Engineering The program of study leading to the Bachelor of Science in Geomatics Engineering (B.S.G.E.) deals with designing solutions to measure, map, model, analyze, and graphically display the real world.
+Graduates will explore cutting edge technology in image processing, digital photogrammetry, remote sensing, satellite-based global positioning, geographic information systems, laser scanning, and digital mapping.
 Students complete coursework in basic science and mathematics, engineering sciences and the main disciplines in geomatics engineering.
-Because of the major impact geomatics engineers have on society, the curriculum also requires students to pursue studies in the social sciences and the humanities.
+Because of the major impact geomatics engineers have on society, the curriculum also requires students to complete the Intellectual Foundations Program.

 Geomatics Engineering Vision and Mission The Geomatics Engineering program delivers a quality educational experience in surveying, mapping and emerging geomatics technologies throughout the FAU service area and beyond and makes a significant contribution to the needs of a growing South Florida community.
-Program faculty focuses on student-centered learning methodologies that transform students into are active learners, motivated to serve society.
+Program faculty focuses on student-centered learning methodologies that transform students into active learners, motivated to serve society.
 This program values ethical behavior, critical thinking, innovation, individual responsibility, thoughtful risk taking, teamwork and leadership.

-Educational Objectives and Outcomes The Geomatics Engineering program supports the educational objectives and learning outcomes of the College of Engineering and Computer Science (see the Educational Objectives and Expected Student Learning Outcomes subsections previously listed in this section).
-Geomatics Engineering has established the following additional educational outcomes for undergraduates.
-Graduates will:
+Geomatics Engineering Educational Objectives Program educational objectives are broad statements that describe the expected accomplishments and professional status of Geomatics Engineering graduates a few years beyond the baccalaureate degree.
+Geomatics Engineering has the following program educational objectives:

-1. Be proficient in the following geomatics engineering disciplines: plane, construction and engineering surveying, remote sensing, photogrammetry, geographic information systems, automated surveying systems and legal and business practices; 2.
+Be proficient in the following geomatics engineering disciplines: plane, construction and engineering surveying, remote sensing, photogrammetry, geographic information systems, automated surveying systems and legal and business practices; 2.
 Have an appreciation for the role of geomatics engineering in infrastructure and environmental planning; 3.
 Achieve success in finding professional employment and/or pursuing further academic studies.

+The Geomatics Engineering program outcomes are:

+An ability to apply knowledge of mathematics, science, and engineering.

+An ability to design and conduct experiments, as well as to analyze and interpret data.

+An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.

+An ability to function on multi-disciplinary teams.

+An ability to identify, formulate, and solve engineering problems.

+An understanding of professional and ethical responsibility.

+An ability to communicate effectively.

+The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.

+A recognition of the need for, and an ability to engage in life-long learning– specifically: graduates will be successful in finding professional employment, attaining professional licensure, and/or pursuing further academic studies.

+A knowledge of contemporary issues.

+An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice– specifically: Graduates will have an advanced understanding of the following areas of Geomatics Engineering: 1) Surveying, including but not limited to, boundary and land surveying, subdivision and plat creation, control surveys, and construction surveys, 2) geographic information systems (GIS), 3) photogrammetry and remote sensing 4) mapping, to include but not limited, to topographic maps, cadastral maps, and land use maps, 5) geodesy, and 6) Global Navigation Satellite Positioning Systems (GPS, GLONASS, etc).